ZConverter/ZCM-PoC-User-Guide/README.md

             <img src='./Image/4.migration/8.png' width='600'>

-        - When the installation is complete as shown in the following screen, close the connection with the server and return to the z-cloud.net web portal.
+        - When the installation is completed as shown in the following screen, close the connection with the server and return to the z-cloud.net web portal.

             <img src='./Image/4.migration/9.png' width='600'>

             <img src='./Image/4.migration/10.png' width='600'>

     - Register a source server
-        - Click the "Load a server list" button to bring the server where the source agent is installed to the list.
+        - Click the `Load a server list` button to bring the server where the source agent is installed to the list.

             <img src='./Image/4.migration/11.png' width='600'>